imamhidayat92/nodejs-express-mysql/README.md

 module.exports = controller;
 ```

 You can see that 1 action can be represented using an array, or an object.
+An action can contains several action objects or have exactly 1 action object.
+An action object should contain at least 3 attributes: `method`, `path` and `handler`.
+A complete list is shown below:

+* `method` that define HTTP method that you can use.
+Express support HTTP method like `GET`, `POST` and `PUT` for example.
+* `path` that define the path to access the action.
+The `path` later can be accessed by attaching its controller name before the path.
+* `handler` that define the function that will handle the request.
+It should contain a function that accept at least 2 arguments `req` and `res`, and can accept at most 3 arguments `req`, `res`, and `next`.
+This will be passed to Express to handle the rest.
+* `before` that define what should be called before calling the `handler` function.
+It should contain a function that has the same definition with `handler` function above.
+* `prefix` that define the prefix before the url is called.

 Every controller is being called with one parameter named `args` that contains some important objects that can be used throughout your application. `args` contain several objects: